HelpAge-International/alert-portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

+>**Please install [Angular CLI](https://github.com/angular/angular-cli) before continuing.**

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` in root folder of the project for a dev server.
+Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.
+> If `ng serve` fails, try running `npm install`first.

 ## Code scaffolding